 As shown in the figure, Coherence Management (JMX) node's MBean server will expose MBeans for entire Coherence cluster.
 Enterprise Manager will connect to this management node to discover and monitor Coherence cluster.

 The Management Agent uses the JMX management node (centralized MBean server) to discover and monitor the entire Coherence cluster, including the nodes and caches.
 As a best practice, it is recommended that the Management Agent be present on the same host as the JMX management node that is used to discover and monitor the Coherence cluster.
 The Management Agent must be setup on all the machines on which the Coherence nodes are running to monitor and provision the cluster.
-See the Using JMX to Manage Coherence chapter in the Oracle Coherence Management Guide for more details on using JMX to manage Oracle Coherence.
+For more information on using JMX to manage Oracle Coherence, see Using JMX to Manage Coherence in the Oracle Coherence Management guide.
 To configure the JMX management node, you must:

 Specify Additional System Properties